1) Ms. finds feminist fairy tales-- the perfect gift.

 Princesses are passive and obedient, not to mention dependent on others.
 Even in their own lives, they’re just along for the ride.
 Whether it’s a trip on a magic carpet through a whole new world or re-locating to a castle far, far away, it’s always on someone else’s terms.
 They follow men on their adventures.
 Without a love interest, their stories would be pretty stagnant.

 Impressionable audiences are absorbing that romantic relationships are the most important thing and love will steer one’s destiny.
-Even Mulan was a warrior, but her life was not complete without a husband—her family’s biggest concern
+Even Mulan was a warrior, but her life was not complete without a husband—her family’s biggest concern.

 Princesses are kind—to a fault.
 In fact, a common theme is how easily these women are manipulated.
 They’re pleasant, agreeable, and often taken advantage of, but never rude.
 Would it be so bad to tell little girls to “think critically” rather than “follow your heart” when they have tough decisions to make?